roadwarriorslive/Pipulate/README.rst

         # do stuff here
         return stuff

-And then as you would imagine, you can mix positonal \*splatting with labeled
+And then as you would imagine, you can mix positional \*splatting with labeled
 \**splatting.
 You just have to use positional first and labeled second (or last, actually), because if you think about it, that's how it must be::